6Morpheus6/pinokio-wiki/README.md

 If you find a bug, if something doesn't work as expected, or if you're having trouble running an Application, please visit the [Pinokio Discord Server][Disc] and post your issue in one of the #support channels.

-- Describe your issue in [#pinokio-support][pisu] and post a screenshot if possible (the quickest way to get help).
+- Describe your issue in [pinokio-support][pisu] and post a screenshot if possible (the quickest way to get help).
-- Or hit the ***Report Bug button*** at the top right corner on the main page of Pinokio and post your logs in the [#forum][foru] and describe the bug or issue.
+- Or hit the ***Report Bug button*** at the top right corner on the main page of Pinokio and post your logs in the [forum][foru] and describe the bug or issue.
 - You can also [create a ticket][tick].
-Tickets and the information provided there can only be seen by admins.
+Tickets and the information they contain can only be viewed by admins.
-  Provide as much information as possible to get quick help.
+  After creating a ticket, please provide as much information as possible to get quick help.
   Such as:
   - A brief description of your issue or error
   - OS and GPU
   - **Most important**: Your Logs `logs.zip` (Logs will be generated when you hit the report bug button and can be saved anywhere on your computer)
   - Screenshots of the issue or error (if relevant)
-- Advice on how to use Applications, can be found in [#app-Assistance][apas].
+- Advice on how to use Applications, can be found in [app-assistance][apas].

+> **Note:** The channel links above will only work if you have joined the [Pinokio Discord Server][Disc] in the first place.

 | [Top](#pinokio-wiki) | [General](#general) | [Applications](#applications) | [FAQ](#faq) | [Troubleshooting - Pinokio](#troubleshooting---pinokio) | [Troubleshooting - Applications](#troubleshooting---applications) | [Requirements](#requirements-not-verified) |